-Many seniors, especially those who have not ever tent camped or have not done so in many years, worry that it may be too difficult and/or uncomfortable.
+Many seniors, especially those who have not tent camped or have not done so in many years, worry that it may be too difficult or uncomfortable.
 While good old-fashioned tent camping is a bit rougher than staying in a hotel room, it also is both easier and more accommodating than it used to be.
-It’s also a form of camping that many grandchildren find exciting and enjoyable, so it may be worth considering, depending on how spry the senior in question may be.
+It’s also a form of camping that many grandchildren find exciting and enjoyable, so it may be worth considering, depending on how active the senior in question may be.

 A few tips to remember: